 SUMAssure was created by the Saskatchewan Urban Municipalities Association (SUMA), after its members passed a resolution asking for a group insurance program.
 Cities and hometowns were concerned about their rates and coverage, and turned to SUMA for help.
 Other associations like SUMA had created similar programs, and SUMAssure was based on the best practices and lessons learned by those associations.

-SUMAssure is a robust competitor in municipal insurance, and we continue to operate under the oversight of the Saskatchewan Superintendent of Insurance and a Management Board elected by our subscribers.
+SUMAssure is a robust competitor in municipal insurance, and we continue to operate under the oversight of the Saskatchewan Superintendent of Insurance and a Management Board elected by our members.
 The program is available to SUMA members—urban municipalities and related entities such as regional water systems and waste management boards.

 We provide access to property and liability coverage, and offer advantages over traditional carriers:

-- Municipal Focus
+- Municipal tailored service

 So, what’s an insurance reciprocal, exactly?